 The cardinality of an optional relationship takes the form of zero or one to something.

-When generating a physical model, foreign key columns propagated by a optional relationship default to ${\tt NOT}$ ${\tt NULL}$ .
+When generating a physical model, foreign key columns propagated by an optional relationship default to NULL.

-Relationship Type > Non-Identifying, Mandatory Relationships: Non-identifying relationships propagate the parent's primary key to the non-key attributes of the child.
+• Relationship Type > Non-Identifying, Mandatory Relationships: Non-identifying relationships propagate the parent's primary key to the non-key attributes of the child.
 A foreign key value must exist in the child entity and the foreign key value must be found in the primary key of the parent.

 The cardinality of a mandatory relationship must be in the form of one to something.

-When generating a physical model, foreign key columns propagated by a mandatory relationship default to $\mathtt{NOT}$ $\mathtt{NULL}$ .
+When generating a physical model, foreign key columns propagated by a mandatory relationship default to NOT NULL.